ONUGOD/SDL2-GNUBoy-Termux/README.md

 GNUBoy is a cool, old piece of software.
 This fork focuses on a multiplatform SDL 2 port.
 Hopefully this codebase can be helpful to someone in the future or someone interested in learning about C, SDL, or emulator development.

-Fork or contribute!
-Based on GNUBoy and licensed under GNU GPLv2

 # Building

 Install packages needed to compile and dependencies: